info-com/zenya-api-docs/source/bestpractices.rst

 However, there may be cases where users do not want the classification to change over the course of a long-running job or while processing batches of content across several days.

 To ensure this consistency, users may pass in the ``taxonomy_timestamp`` parameter with their request.
 This parameter accepts a unix timestamp which will instruct the engine to ignore any changes made to the classification system after this date.
-Any timestamp within the past three-weeks is considered valid.
+Any timestamp within the past three weeks is considered valid.
 See the below example:

 .. code-block:: json